MichielDhont/Advanced-Discretisation-and-Visualisation-Methods-for-Performance-Profiling-of-Wind-Turbines/README.md

 This repository will be used to share the computer code to replicate the results of the article "Advanced Discretisation and Visualisation Methods for Performance Profiling of Wind Turbines" which is submitted to a Journal.
+The code will be added after acceptance.